OGGM-Edu in classes and workshops

 OGGM-Edu in classes and workshops#

 OGGM-Edu can readily be used in your classes and workshops - we encourage you to try it out!
 Depending on your own knowledge about glaciers, this can require some preparation.
 Check out Other educational resources if you are interested in the fundamentals and online textbook materials.

 Currently, we are working on developing course materials suitable for classes at the high school level (using the OGGM-Edu web applications) and at the university level (using the web applications and the programmable notebooks).

-Using the OGGM-Edu web apps at the high school level¶
+Using the OGGM-Edu web apps in high school#

 General introduction to glaciers: what is a glacier, where do we find them, why are they important?

 Learn about the glaciers location and their climate with the World Glaciers Explorer app.
 Use the sample questions to encourage the students to explore the app by themselves or in small groups.

 Using the OGGM-Edu notebooks at university#